-James G. Flanagan, Ph.D., Chair 118 College Drive #5074 Hattiesburg, MS 39406-0001 (601) 266-4306
+Amy Chastain Miller, Ph.D., Chair 118 College Drive #5074 Hattiesburg, MS 39406-0001 (601) 266-4306

-Danforth, Fennell, Flanagan, Hayden, Hunt, Jackson, Kaufmann, Kinnell, Miller, Young
+Cherry, Danforth, Fennell, Flanagan, Hayden, Hunt, Jackson, Kaufmann, Kinnell, Leonard, A. Miller, Reid, Young

-The Department of Anthropology and Sociology offers graduate work leading to the master's degree in anthropology and a minor in the master's and doctoral degree programs of other departments.
-The Department of Anthropology and Sociology also offers a graduate minor in sociology for students in the master's and doctoral degree programs of other departments.
+The Department of Anthropology and Sociology offers graduate work leading to the master's degree in anthropology.
+Students may also complete a graduate minor in another discipline (see individual programs for details and requirements).
+The Department of Anthropology and Sociology also offers a graduate minor in sociology in the master's and doctoral programs that permit that minor.